apertus-open-source-cinema/axiom-micro-mainboard/mechanical/README.md

 # Mechanical design
 ![pcbstack planign preview](../assets/pcbstack_preview.png)

 The AXIOM micro uses a similiar mecanical concept as the beta.
-An of the sehelf FPGA development board is stacked on top of custom boards.
+An of the shelf FPGA development board is stacked on top of custom boards.
 However, the AXIOM micro only uses one board to do power management, CCD interfacing and for holding the plugin modules.